The Latino and Hispanic community is one of the fastest growing communities in America this decade.

 Alabaster is a city and southern suburb of Birmingham in Shelby County, Alabama, United States.
 At the 2010 census, the population was 30,352.
 According to the 2013 Census Estimates, the city had a population of 31,342.
 Alabaster is the 16th largest city in Alabama and still a growing population.

-There You Have It – Hispanic Populations Across Alabama
+There You Have It – Hispanic or Latino Populations Across Alabama

-If you’re looking for a breakdown of Hispanic populations across Alabama according to the most recent data, this is an accurate list.
+If you’re looking for a breakdown of Latino populations across Alabama according to the most recent data, this is an accurate list.

-If you’re curious enough, here are the least Hispanic places in Alabama:
+If you’re curious enough, here are the least Hispanic or Latino places in Alabama:

 Detailed List Of The Most Hispanic Cities In Alabama